- Sex Burns Calories, Increases Heart Rate and Rarely Causes Cardiac Arrest | Photo: iStock

 There are scientists who have also wondered.
 Sexual activity is a popular and pleasurable way to spend 32.38 minutes (more on that later).
 But is it a physically intense or relaxed activity?
 Can it burn as many calories as running, or is it more of an easy walk?
 Does it increase heart rate?
 Can it cause heart attacks?
 And what if you have a big competition tomorrow?
 Should you remain chaste tonight?

-Given the prevalence of sexual intercourse—it may be the physical activity least likely to be skipped—answers matter, and a number of recent studies offer preliminary answers, including some startling statistics about the typical age of someone experiencing “sudden cardiac arrest.” during sexual intercourse and to what extent exercise improves sexual function and satisfaction.
+Given the prevalence of sexual intercourse—it may be the physical activity least likely to be skipped—answers matter, and a number of recent studies offer preliminary answers, including some startling statistics regarding the typical age of someone experiencing “sudden cardiac arrest.” during sexual intercourse and to what extent exercise improves sexual function and satisfaction.

 The answer, in many ways, seems to be a yes.
-In a review article published in the Archives of Sexual Behavior, researchers from the University of Almería and the University of Murcia in Spain collated all the previous studies they could find that examined the physical efforts involved in intercourse.
+In a review article published in the Archives of Sexual Behavior, researchers from the University of Almería and the University of Murcia in Spain collated all the previous studies they might find that examined the physical efforts involved in intercourse.

 However, not many studies were available because intercourse is a difficult activity to study, whether for polite or political reasons.
 The studies they found mainly involved engaged, mostly married, heterosexual couples who often visited a laboratory to be scientifically observed while having sex.
 In some cases, the couples wore heart rate monitors or other tracking devices; in other cases, the couples were filmed and their movement patterns analyzed.